Do you have a spare ten minutes? Good, so promote your books for free.

 It doesn’t take much effort, or time, to work on building your author brand and getting the word out about your books.

-Here are fifteen quick ten-minute book promotion ideas for you.
+Here are fifteen quick ten-minute free book promotion ideas for you.

 1. Claim your Author Profile on Bookbub and get your books listed.
 It’s free.